-A customer and BPA may jointly develop a pilot program at the individual generation project level in order to integrate new uses of technology, such as a solar project coupled with a co-located battery.
-The goal of the pilot is to reduce the project's balancing reserve capacity burden placed on the BPA BAA.
-In place of any normally applicable RFR, VERBS or DERBS rates, BPA will instead directly assign the cost of balancing reserve capacity to the pilot project customer in accordance with the following capacity rate components:
+A customer and BPA may jointly develop a pilot program at the individual generation project level to integrate new technology such as fuel cells or to integrate new uses of technology such as a solar project coupled with a co-located battery.
+The goal of the pilot is to determine the balancing reserve capacity a new technology needs, or, for a generator co-located with a battery, to reduce the combined project's balancing reserve capacity burden placed on the BPA BAA.
+In place of any normally applicable RFR, VERBS or DERBS rates, BPA will instead directly assign the cost of balancing reserve capacity to the pilot project customer in accordance with the following reserve capacity rate components:

-- (a) Regulating Reserves \$0.261 per kilowatt-day - (b) Non-Regulating Reserves \$0.168 per kilowatt-day - (c) DEC Balancing Reserves \$0.012 per kilowatt-day
+1. Regulating INC Reserves \$0.317 per kilowatt-day 2.
+Non-Regulating INC Reserves \$0.162 per kilowatt-day 3.
+Regulating DEC Reserves \$0.007 per kilowatt-day

-These rates are applied to the balancing reserve capacity BPA determines is needed for the pilot (not the installed nameplate of the project), and will not exceed the total cost of the normally applicable RFR, VERBS, or DERBS rates.
+These rates are applied to the balancing reserve capacity BPA determines is needed for the pilot (not the installed nameplate of the project).
+For the co-located generator and battery, the total rate shall not exceed the total cost of the normally applicable RFR, VERBS, or DERBS rates.
 On a monthly basis, BPA shall revisit the amount of balancing reserves required for the project based on actual operational data for that project.
 All other rates required for the project will apply.
+A customer participating in a pilot program may still be subject to any applicable Intentional Deviation or Persistent Deviation penalties.